MicrosoftDocs/bot-docs/articles/language-generation/language-generation-structured-response-template.md

 ```

 ## Full reference to another structured template

-You can include reference to a full structured template
-    - as a property in another structured template
-    - as a reference in another simple or conditional response template
+You can include a reference to a another structured template as 1) a property in another structured template ot 2) as a reference in another simple or conditional response template.

-Here is an example of this style of reference in action:
+Here's an example of full reference to another structured template:

 ```markdown
 # ST1